-Nicole Scherzinger Shows Off Midriff In Crop Top & Skirt For Season Two Of ‘The Masked Singer’
+Nicole Scherzinger Shows Off Midriff In Crop Top & Skirt For Season 2 Of ‘The Masked Singer’

 “The most beautiful woman in entertainment,” another follower insisted.

 It seems Scherzinger’s following is obsessed with her latest hairstyle with a fringe.
-Earlier this week, The Inquisitr reported her latest ad campaign with the cocktail brand, Cape Line, where they couldn’t get enough of her in a shot that displayed her legs.
+Earlier this week, The Inquisitr reported her latest ad campaign with the cocktail brand Cape Line, where they couldn’t get enough of her in a shot that displayed her legs.

-Recently, Nicole has been focusing on a career in TV.
+Recently, Nicole has been focusing on a TV career.
 She currently is working on Australia’s Got Talent and The Masked Singer.
-Previously, she has worked on The X Factor in the U.K. and U.S., as well as the British comedy panel game show, Bring the Noise.
-She was a contestant on Dancing with the Stars in 2010 and won the tenth season.
+Previously, she has worked on X Factor in the U.K. and U.S. as well as the British comedy panel game show Bring the Noise.
+She was a contestant on Dancing with the Stars in 2010 and won the 10th season.

-Nicole originally rose to fame in 2000 when she became a member of the girl group, Eden’s Crush, who was featured on the reality show Popstars.
+Nicole originally rose to fame in 2000 when she became a member of the girl group Eden’s Crush, who was featured on the reality show Popstars.

-After their split, she joined the Pussycat Dolls who became a global success.
+After their split, she joined the Pussycat Dolls, who became a global success.
 Their debut album, PCD, sold over 9 million copies worldwide and enjoyed a number of hit singles — “Don’t Cha,” “Buttons,” “Stickwitu,” and “Beep” to name a few.

-Scherzinger has released solo music too and has released two of her own albums — Killer Love and Big Fat Lie.
+Scherzinger has released solo music, too, and has released two of her own albums — Killer Love and Big Fat Lie.

-To keep up with Nicole’s busy life, follow her Instagram account which she updates regularly.
+To keep up with Nicole’s busy life, follow her Instagram account, which she updates regularly.